CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Related Work

-Text-to-image alignment is the problem of enhancing coherence between the prompts and the generated images, which involves multiple aspects including existence, attribute binding, relationship, etc. Recent methods address the problem mainly in three ways.
+Recently, text-to-image diffusion models~\cite{Rombach_2022_CVPR,ramesh2021zeroshot,wang2024phasedconsistencymodel, wang2025your} have become extremely trending, but they have also brought many new challenges~\cite{huang2023t2icompbench, shen2024rethinking}.
+Among them, the text-to-image alignment problem has gained much attention.
+The problem is defined as the incoherence between the prompts and the generated images, which involves multiple aspects including existence, attribute binding, relationship, etc. Recent methods address the problem mainly in three ways.

 Attention-based methods~\cite{chefer2023attendandexcite, rassin2023linguistic, meral2023conform, wang2023tokencompose, agarwal2023astar, li2023divide} aim to modify or add restrictions on the attention map in the attention module in the UNet.
-This type of method often requires a specific design for each misalignment problem.
-For example, Attend-and-Excite~\cite{chefer2023attendandexcite} improves object existence by exciting the attention score of each object, while SynGen~\cite{rassin2023linguistic} boosts attribute binding by modulating distances of attention maps between modifiers and entities.
+This type of method often requires a heuristic design for each misalignment problem.

 Planning-based methods first obtain the image layouts, either from the input of the user~\cite{li2023gligen, chen2024training, kim2023dense, xie2023boxdiff, dahary2024yourself} or the generation of the Large Language Models (LLM)~\cite{phung2023grounded, yang2024mastering, wang2024divide}, and then produce aligned images conditioned on the layout.
-In addition, a few works propose to further refine the image with other vision expert models like grounded-sam~\cite{ren2024grounded}, multimodal LLM\cite{wen2023improving}, or image editing models~\cite{wu2023selfcorrecting, wen2023improving, yang2024mastering}.
-Although such integration splits a compositional prompt into single objects, it does not resolve the inaccuracy of the downstream diffusion model and still suffers from incorrect attribute binding problems.
+In addition, a few works propose to further refine the image with other vision expert models~\cite{ren2024grounded, wu2023selfcorrecting, wen2023improving, yang2024mastering}.
+Although such method splits a compositional prompt into single objects, it does not resolve the inaccuracy of the downstream diffusion model and still suffers from incorrect attribute binding problems.
 Besides, it exerts nonnegligible costs during inference.